 The Empire State

 For most travelers, any trip to the Empire State starts and/or finishes with its iconic metropolis: New York City.
-However, if you restrict your travels only to the five boroughs, there's a tremendous amount you're missing out on.
-Long Island and upstate New York – usually accepted as anywhere north of the NYC metro area – is a place not to be missed.
-Long Island has cozy beach boroughs, while upstate is a dream destination for those who cherish the great outdoors.
-The Hudson River valley acts as an escape route from the city, leading anxious travelers north.
-From Albany, the 524-mile Erie Canal cuts due west to Lake Erie, passing dramatic Niagara Falls, Buffalo, and Rochester.
-In the east, you'll find the St Lawrence River and its thousands of islands, as well as the beautiful Adirondack and Catskills mountains.
-Head to the middle of the state, and you'll be amazed by the serene Finger Lakes.
+However, if you restrict your travels only to NYC, you’ll forego a tremendous amount of fun.
+We feel both Long Island and Upstate New York are highlights not to be missed.
+Long Island has cozy beaches and luxurious mansions, while Upstate NY is a dream destination for those who love the great outdoors.
+The Hudson River valley acts as an escape route from the bright lights of the big city, leading sailors north.
+From Albany, the 524-miles Erie Canal cuts west to Lake Erie, passing Rochester, Buffalo, and the dramatic Niagara Falls.
+At the northern extreme of the state, you’ll find the Thousand Islands of the St Lawrence River, with Canada on its far shore.
+The Catskills and Adirondack mountains offer hiking and skiing, while the serene Finger Lakes, in the middle of the state, are surrounded by wineries.
+Clearly there’s more to New York than the Big Apple.

 Some gorgeous itineraries